 A high priority subset of the City's Aspirational Projects that are constrained to a level of funding that is expected to be available for the next 20 years is presented in Chapter 6 section of this Executive Summary.
-These projects are referred to as Financially Constrained, as they represent the city's highest value projects that can reasonably be funded with the known economic constraints through 2040.
+These projects are referred to as Financially Constrained, as they represent the city's highest value projects that can reasonably be funded through 2040.